 The fun and bubbling interaction that comes out of this more flexible way of teaching is its own reward, and eventually your learners will come to look forward to what will happen next lesson.
 Stick to your guns, even with your senior school staff, and the results should speak for themselves.

-Further Reading: How to teach your students to listen with purposeShare this article:
+Further Reading: How to teach your students to listen with purposeIf you like this article, please share: